uchicago-cs/cmsc23300/website/projects.rst

 Project 2: chitcp
 ~~~~~~~~~~~~~~~~~

+.. admonition:: WARNING: Project 2 has not yet been updated for Winter 2018!

+   You can find here the links to the project specification, and other resources,
+   exactly as they were assigned in 2017.
+You may find them useful to get a sense
+   of what the project will involve, but **DO NOT** work on this project until
+   we tell you to do so, as the project specification may change.

 In this project you will be implementing the Transmission Control Protocol, as
 specified in `[RFC793] <http://tools.ietf.org/html/rfc793>`__.
 However, instead
 of implementing it inside the operating system itself, you will be implementing